- When the printer is grabbing multiple sheets, it's often hardware issue to blame.

 - Turn off your printer and disconnect it from the power outlet.

 - Now open the rear access door of the printer.
 Some printers have a knob, while others have a release tab.

-- If you have any paper stuck inside of the printer, be sure to remove it.
+- If you have any paper stuck inside the printer, remove it.

 - Now clean the rollers with a lint-free cloth.
-For the best results, use the distilled or bottled water to slightly moisten the cloth.
-Be sure to rotate the rollers in order to clean them from all sides.
+Use distilled or bottled water to moisten the cloth for the best results.
+Be sure to rotate the rollers to clean them from all sides.

 - Now you need to clean the bottom rollers.
-These rollers are hard to reach, so be sure to use a moist cotton swab to clean them.
+These rollers are hard to reach, so use a moist cotton swab to clean them.

-- After doing that, check the rollers on the rear access door and clean them if needed.
+- After that, check the rollers on the rear access door and clean them if needed.

-As you can see, this is an advanced solution, and if you don’t know how to remove the rear access door or how to clean the rollers properly, we suggest you contact an expert.
+As you can see, this is an advanced solution, and if you don’t know how to remove the rear access door or clean the rollers properly, we suggest you contact an expert.